AliceO2Group/AliceO2/run/SimExamples/AliRoot_AMPT/README.md

 It also provides methods to set a random event plane before event generation and to update the event header.
 The overall setup is steered by the function `ampt(double energy = 5020., double bMin = 0., double bMax = 20.)` defined in the macro `aliroot_ampt.macro`.

-The macro file is specified via the argument of `--extGenFile` whereas the specific function call to retrieven the configuration is specified via the argument of `--extGenFunc`.
+The macro file is specified via `--configKeyValues` setting `GeneratorExternal.fileName` whereas the specific function call to retrieven the configuration is specified via `GeneratorExternal.funcName`.

 # IMPORTANT
 To run this example you need to load an AliRoot package compatible with the O2.